openvinotoolkit/openvino/docs/optimization_guide/dldt_deployment_optimization_guide.md

 Device-specific implementation of the hints will take care of the rest.
 This allows a developer to greatly simplify the app-logic.

 In summary, when the performance _portability_ is of concern, consider the [High-Level Performance Hints](../OV_Runtime_UG/performance_hints.md).

-Below you can find the implementation details for the specific devices.
+by offloading the inference to a special pool of the threads (aka 'OpenVINO streams')Below you can find the implementation details for the specific devices.

 ### Throughput on the CPU: Internals <a name="cpu-streams"></a>
 In order to best serve multiple inference requests simultaneously, the inference threads are grouped/pinned to the particular CPU cores, constituting execution "streams".